 PTSD is a disorder that develops in some people who have experienced a shocking, scary, or dangerous event.

 It is natural to feel afraid during and after a traumatic situation.
 Fear triggers many split-second changes in the body to help defend against danger or to avoid it.
-This“fight or flight” response is a typical reaction meant to protect a person from harm.
+This“fight or flight” response is a typical reaction to protect a person from harm.
 Nearly everyone will experience a range of reactions after trauma, yet most people recover from initial symptoms naturally.
 Those who continue to experience problems may be diagnosed with PTSD.
-People who have PTSD may feel stressed or frightened even when they are not in danger.
+People with PTSD may feel stressed or frightened even when not in danger.

-A doctor who has experience helping people with mental illnesses, such as a psychiatrist or psychologist, can diagnose PTSD.
+A doctor with experience helping people with mental illnesses, such as a psychiatrist or psychologist, can diagnose PTSD.

 Re-experiencing Symptoms Include:

 Re-experiencing symptoms may cause problems in a person’s everyday routine.
 The symptoms can start from the person’s thoughts and feelings.
 Words, objects, or situations that are reminders of the event can also trigger re-experiencing symptoms.